UttU28/RoziRoti/makeResume/jobSummary.md

 5. **ExpressRoute**

 ## What was the conflict in your role and how did you resolve it.
--  Last September, during a major project to migrate our application from an on-premises setup to Azure, we faced a significant conflict while rolling out updates to the production environment.
-The application had been thoroughly tested in the staging environment, but issues arose during the final push to production.
-- since it was a Major update, that was preplanned, made it worse, the stakeholders wanted some quick actions on this matter.
+-  Last September, during a major project to migrate application from an on-premises setup to Azure conflict while rolling out updates to the production environment The application had been thoroughly tested in the staging environment, but issues arose during the final push to production. made it worse, the stakeholders wanted some quick actions on this matter.
 - Since, everything BROKEN, everyone PANIK.
 I CALM them DOWN.
-- Immidiately organized Virtual Meeting so some WFH emp can join, so the objective was to make it up and running, and tracking progress on slack channel dedicated.
+- Immidiately organized Virtual Meeting the objective was to make it up and running, and tracking progress on slack channel dedicated.
 - App team said "Might be issue with some dependency or misconfig in application"
 - Ops team said "Might be the NSG is acting lil funny
 - Setup paired programming for App and Dev team to work together on this and address the issue
-- Developed a rollback plan to revert to the previous stable version if necessary,to minimize downtime
+- Developed a rollback plan
 - Used Ansible to automate and standardize configuration changes across environments.
-- There was some misconfiguration in the Network Security Groups (NSGs) causing Blocking of Application Traffic.
+- misconfiguration in the Network Security Groups (NSGs) causing Blocking of Application Traffic.
 - So we resolved it, tested the new build again in all the ENV, and then pushed to production.
 - The sudden failure of system was overwhelming for the whole team, but I managed to resolve it by discussing possible issues, pair programming for better understanding of the infra.